Published Mar 28, 2024 · Updated Feb 22, 2026

 Do course expectations match the support on offer?

-Students start with strong expectations for guidance, wellbeing support and timely answers.
+Students start with strong expectations for guidance, wellbeing support, and timely answers.
 When communication is patchy, that gap widens.
-Make visible the support that students already rate highly in this subject area by signposting personal tutors, student support and staff availability within the same authoritative channel used for course updates.
+Make the support students already rate highly in this subject area easier to find by signposting personal tutors, student support, and staff availability in the same authoritative channel used for course updates.
 Use pulse surveys and NSS comments to prioritise fixes, then publish “you said, we did” outcomes with named owners and timelines.

 How can we reduce assessment anxieties?

-Assessment anxiety often stems from unclear briefs and shifting messages.
+Assessment anxiety often stems from unclear briefs and mixed messages.
 Provide checklist‑style rubrics, annotated exemplars, and explicit mapping from criteria to grades.
-Avoid late changes to assessment briefs by applying a no‑change window; where change is unavoidable, update the source of truth first and explain what changed and why.
-Keep exam and submission arrangements in one place and align all reminders to that single reference.
+Apply a no‑change window to assessment briefs.
+If change is unavoidable, update the source of truth first and explain what changed and why.
+Keep exam and submission arrangements in one place, and ensure every reminder points back to that single reference (see medical technology students' perspectives on assessment methods for related assessment clarity issues).

 How Student Voice Analytics helps you

-Student Voice Analytics surfaces where communications falter and where they work.
-It tracks sentiment for communication about course and teaching over time and by segment, pinpoints subject‑level outliers, and lets you drill from provider to programme to target fixes in timetabling, placements and assessment transparency.
-Teams can evidence improvement with like‑for‑like comparisons, brief partners with concise summaries, and export focused action plans for programme committees and academic boards.
+Student Voice Analytics shows you where communications fail, and who it affects most.
+Track sentiment for communication about course and teaching over time and by segment, spot subject‑level outliers, and drill from provider to programme to target fixes in timetabling, placements, and assessment transparency.
+Export focused action plans for programme committees and academic boards, then evidence improvement with like‑for‑like comparisons.